Saying No to your kids is not easy but sometimes we have to!

 5. TALK ABOUT SOMETHING THEY LOVE

 Make sure you know the weakness of your kids.
-This way you can turn the situation better.
+This way you can turn the situation better and instead of saying no to your kids, you can talk to them about something they love.
 Like for example, my kid loves balloons so I keep them in my bag always.
 I know that I would have to say NO a million times when I am outside so I blow balloons for him when he is not happy.

 if you are saying NO but your spouse is saying YES, this will create confusion and your kid will take advantage of the situation.
 Don’t let that happen.
 If one of you is saying NO, another one should say same.
 So that your kid will understand that mom and dad think alike and the decision is final.

-I can understand how tiring it is to deal with kids especially toddlers and preschoolers but with right ways and loads of love, you can discipline them.
-Yelling or spanking is not the only way.
+I can understand how tiring it is to deal with kids especially toddlers and preschoolers but with right and positive ways to say no to your kids and loads of love, you can discipline them.
+Yelling or spanking is not the only way so you can follow these practical ways to say no to your kids.

 I hope that may help you 🙂